rhomobile/rhomobile-docs/eb/en/edge/api/system.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>If true, then screen will go to sleep by system inactivity timeout.
-If false then screen never go to sleep while application is in foreground.</p>
+If true, then screen will go to sleep by system inactivity timeout.
+If false then screen never go to sleep while application is in foreground.
 ####Access